 Cpl.
 Philip Sidney Brain Jr. was born to Philip S. Brain Sr. & Marie Brain on June 24, 1915, in Libby, Montana.
 He was the oldest son and had two younger brothers and two younger sisters.
 When he was a toddler, his family moved to Minneapolis.
 His family resided at 4027 26th Ave South in Minneapolis.
 His father was a longtime tennis coach at the University of Minnesota.

 Philip attended Roosevelt High School and the University of Minnesota, where he played tennis.
-He graduated in 1939, and attended graduate school at George Williams College in Downers Grove, Illinois.
-He worked for a railroad as a stenographer.
+He graduated in 1939 and attended graduate school at George Williams College in Downers Grove, Illinois.
+He also worked for a railroad as a stenographer.

 On August 15, 1941, the 194th received orders, from Ft.
 Knox, Kentucky, for duty in the Philippines because of an event that happened during the summer.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island, with a large radio transmitter, hundreds of miles away.
 The squadron continued its flight plane and flew south to Mariveles and then returned to Clark Field.
 By the time the planes landed, it was too late to do anything that day.

 The next morning, another squadron was sent to the area and found that the buoys had been picked up by a fishing boat which was seen making its way toward shore.
 Since communication between and Air Corps and Navy was poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.